sohamm17/newlib-clang/README.md

 - Make sure to change `LLVM_BIN`.
 I have used my custom built LLVM.
 In your case, it can be as simple as `/usr/bin` if you have install llvm and clang in your host system.
 - Follow the Makefile.
 I have written some importatn instructions there as well.
 - Look at the newlib.patch file.
 It makes some important chanegs.
+- Create an empty build directory with the same name given in `LIBC_BUILD_DIR` in `Makefile`.
+Then call `make` in the top level directory.
+It will go inside the build directory and call necessary script.
+- When rebuilding make sure to call `make clean && make uninstall`

 #### Porting newlib for your new custom OS
 Follow [OS Dev's instruction for porting newlib for a custom OS](https://wiki.osdev.org/Porting_Newlib).
 Here's what we do briefly: